Vietnam.vn - Nền tảng quảng bá Việt Nam

-UK continues to accompany Vietnam in preventing drug resistance
+UK continues to accompany Vietnam in preventing antibiotic resistance

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng29/08/2024

-According to information from the British Embassy in Vietnam, this diplomatic agency has coordinated with Family Health International (FHI 360) to co-organize the announcement ceremony of phase II of the UK-funded £3.4 million (US$4.49 million) Fleming Fund country support program to continue addressing antibiotic resistance in Vietnam.
+According to information from the British Embassy in Vietnam, this diplomatic agency has coordinated with Family Health International (FHI 360) to co-organize the announcement ceremony of phase II of the UK-funded Fleming Fund national support program worth 3.4 million pounds (4.49 million USD) to continue addressing antibiotic resistance in Vietnam.

 Speaking at the event, British Ambassador to Vietnam Iain Frew acknowledged Vietnam’s pioneering role in addressing the issue of antimicrobial resistance.
-“The UK and Vietnam are both committed to being responsible international partners in antimicrobial resistance management.
-Phase II of the Flemming Fund will continue our efforts to not only improve antimicrobial resistance management in Vietnam, but also set a model for other countries facing similar issues, to strengthen global antimicrobial resistance cooperation,” said Mr. Iain Frew.
+Mr. Iain Frew said: “The UK and Vietnam are both committed to being responsible international partners in antimicrobial resistance management.
+Phase II of the Flemming Fund will continue the efforts of both sides not only to improve antimicrobial resistance management in Vietnam, but also to set a model for other countries facing similar issues, to strengthen global antimicrobial resistance cooperation.”

 Đại sứ Anh Iain Frew phát biểu.jpg